NeuroChain Price Tops $0.0010 (NCC)

 According to CryptoCompare, “NeuroChain is powered by an ecosystem of smart, fast, secure Bots that learn, evolve and get smarter through interaction and activity.
 Ultimately, they will autonomously resolve issues and propose solutions.
 NeuroChain replaces blockchain’s brute proof of work and proof of stake protocols by a powerful consensus based on involvement, relevance, and integrity.
 Built upon the logic of the human brain, this consensus performs better while using fewer resources. “

-It is usually not presently possible to buy alternative cryptocurrencies such as NeuroChain directly using U.S. dollars.
-Investors seeking to acquire NeuroChain should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy NeuroChain using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as NeuroChain directly using US dollars.
+Investors seeking to acquire NeuroChain should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Changelly or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase NeuroChain using one of the aforementioned exchanges.

 Receive News & Updates for NeuroChain Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for NeuroChain and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.